romilly/reggie-dsl/README.md

-## REGGIE - simpler regexs in Python
+## REGGIE - simpler regexes in Python

 Regular expressions are powerful but easy to get wrong and hard to debug.

 *REGGIE* is a simple Python DSL for creating and using regular expressions for validation and parsing.

 I'm using it for three projects at the moment, and it works well.
 It needs more tests and a lot more documentation.

 I'll add these if others are interested in using the package, so let me know if you are!

+Morten Kromberg and I are also developing an APL version which is coming along nicely.

 Here's the solution to a classic problem, converting variants of North American telephone numbers to international format.